egshkim/SAR-ShipDet-Dataset-Processor/README.md

+Sure, I've updated the README.md to include the paper title, link, and dataset link for each of the supported datasets.
+Here's the updated version:

 # SAR-ShipDet-Toolkit

 A unified tool for processing various SAR (Synthetic Aperture Radar) ship detection datasets into a standardized format.
 This tool supports multiple popular datasets including HRSID, SAR-Ship-Dataset, SSDD, and SRSDD-V1.0, with robust error handling and comprehensive logging.